Huguitis/aoi.js-documentation/src/functions/Calling/ban.md

 ---
 title: $ban
-description: $ban will ban a user of a guild.
+description: $ban will ban a user of a given guild.
 id: ban
 ---